ReginePiyou/Decision-Tree-Classifier-/README.md

 # Decision-Tree-Classifier-
-In this Project We compare Decision Tree Classifier to Logistic Regression and find the resample Method where Decision Tree Classifier is better than Logistic Regression
+In this Project We compare Decision Tree Classifier to Logistic Regression and find the resample Method where Decision Tree Classifier is Perform better than Logistic Regression.